valeriapetkova/EducationalPlatform-Angular/README.md

 # How to run
 SoftUni Practice Server
-- Navigate to server folder
+- Navigate to server folder - cd server
-- Run the server
+- Run the server - node server.js

 The application
-- Navigate to client folder
+- Navigate to client (educational-platform) folder - cd educational-platform
-- Run the application
+- Run the application - npm start